samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

 # House Rules

-The system is the whitebox.
+The system is sword and wizardry (whitebox edition) which is distillation of the first D&D books (LBB).
 A link to the rules book can be found [here](https://drive.google.com/open?id=1269DaFe0J2VCMP8O9RRjVl6KFCSdRgdl) (its also in the group chat)

 - [Misc](#misc)
 - [Skills](#skills)